 Our challenging and stimulating course will help you to gain sound knowledge and an in-depth appreciation of philosophical and ethical issues affecting contemporary society and you'll explore their relationship to different religious traditions.
 You will study different ethical theories so that you can develop as an open minded and independent critical thinker.
 You'll have opportunities engage in lively debate and will explore issues from a critical perspective.

-Top 10 for student satisfaction with the quality of teaching in the subject area of Theology and Religious Studies.
+Top ten in the UK for student satisfaction for the overall quality of the course in the subject area of Religious Studies and Theology.

 A typical offer would be 88-112 UCAS Tariff points.